On 6 November 2020, making a pay equity claim became a whole lot simpler when the Equal Pay Amendment Act came into force.

 How does the Act change the pay equity process?

 In passing very important amendments to the Equal Pay Act, the Government has made it clear that it wants the gender pay gap to close and for unions to play an important role in doing so.
-These amendments to the Act provide significant opportunites and a responsibility on unions to act decisively to end wage discrimination based on gender in New Zealand workplaces.
+These amendments to the Act provide significant opportunities and a responsibility on unions to act decisively to end wage discrimination based on gender in New Zealand workplaces.

 - The Act applies to any workforce in which at least 60% of employees are women.